-Local Government New Zealand (LGNZ) undertook a review of Codes of Conduct and an updated version based on the template provided by LGNZ and tailored to the Gore District Council, is enclosed.
-Also attached, is the Policy for investigating and ruling on alleged breaches of the Code.
+- Local Government New Zealand (LGNZ) has undertaken a review of Codes of Conduct and an updated version based on the template provided by LGNZ and tailored to the Gore District Council, is enclosed.
+Also attached, is the Policy for investigating and ruling on alleged breaches of the Code. - A copy of the current Code of Conduct is attached for comparative purposes.